-Employees of North Columbia Academy are provided with pensions through OPERS and are considered employees of the Rainer School District No. 13 for actuarial valuation purposes.
+Employees of the District are provided with pensions through OPERS.
 All the benefits of OPERS are established by the Oregon legislature pursuant to Oregon Revised Statute (ORS) Chapters 238 and 238A.

 The OPERS consists of a single cost-sharing multiple employer defined benefit pension plan.